aybabtme/color/README.md

 That's it!

+# FAQ

-# It's spelled "colour"
+> It's spelled "colour"

 NO!

-# You're canadian, spell it "colour"
+> You're canadian, spell it "colour"

 NO!